 What Are Herbal Remedies for Psoriatic Arthritis?

 Many people living with chronic diseases like psoriatic arthritis turn to herbal remedies and supplements.
 While the research is limited on alternative and complementary medicine, they may help people manage symptoms and improve quality of life.
+It is important to note that herbal remedies are not regulated by the FDA.

 Benefits of herbal remedies and supplements